afane/afane.github.io/_pages/about.md

 May.
 2024: Our paper on Imbalanced Datasets was accepted and selected for Oral Presentation at [KES2024](http://kes2024.kesinternational.org).

 April.
-2024: I won the third place award at the [Fordham Three Minute Thesis Competition](https://www.fordham.edu/graduate-school-of-arts-and-sciences/student-resources/professional-development/three-minute-thesis-competition/) for our research paper on Lead Testing for Childeren in New York City.
+2024: I won the third place award at the Fordham Three Minute Thesis Competition for our research paper on Lead Testing for Childeren in New York City.
+[Competition Results]((https://www.fordham.edu/graduate-school-of-arts-and-sciences/student-resources/professional-development/three-minute-thesis-competition/))

 Publications
 ------